fhradilak/spqrp/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 # SPQRP
+For a no-code local-web tool (drag an drop your data) go to: [SPQRP_TOOl](https://github.com/fhradilak/spqrp_tool)

-Sample Provenance Quality Resolver in Proteomics is a tool that provides quality assessment for plasma-MS-proteome studies.
+*Sample Provenance Quality Resolver in Proteomics* is a tool that provides quality assessment for plasma-MS-proteome studies.
 Recent advancements in MS technology and lab methods opened the door for large-scale proteomics but also led to a growing concern regarding sample mix-ups.
 We built this package to help scientists evaluate whether their sample data is safe for further analysis.
 The package now offers functions that can also be used in R code.
 Clustering-based approach & visualization:
 - `run_clustering` calls: